pj-mohanty/CellPathAI/README.md

 3. Configure Firebase (Firestore Connection)

-To connect your backend to Firestore:
+- To connect your backend to Firestore:

-Go to Firebase Console
+- Go to Firebase Console
  and create a new project.

-In the sidebar, navigate to
+- In the sidebar, navigate to
 Build → Firestore Database → Create Database.

-Then go to
+- Then go to
 Project Settings → Service Accounts → Generate new private key(select java).

-Download the JSON key and rename it to:
+-Download the JSON key and rename it to:

 firebase-key.json

-Save the file at:
+- Save the file at:

 backend/server/src/main/resources/firebase-key.json